Unlawfully Possessing a Weapon

 Here’s What You Should Know About Open Carry In Texas — On January 5, 2016, KERA published this story examining the impact of the new open carry law in Texas.
 Read this story to learn more about the law, places where guns are still prohibited, and why the law was controversial.
 You can also read about how businesses, schools, and law enforcement agencies prepared to deal with open carry.

 Were you arrested in Central Texas for allegedly being in unlawful possession of a firearm or other weapon?
 Do not say anything to authorities without legal representation.
-Contact Law Office of Michael J. Price today.
+Contact Law Office of Price & Wiggins, P.C. today.

 Michael J. Price is an experienced criminal defense lawyer in Georgetown who represents clients in Killeen, Georgetown, Temple, Round Rock, Cedar Park, and many other nearby areas of Williamson County and Bell County.
 Call (512) 354-1880 or complete an online contact form to have our attorney review your case and answer all of your legal questions during a free initial consultation.